-MIAMI DADE COLLEGE’S WEST CAMPUS REMAINS CLOSED, CLASSES TO RESUME MONDAY AT OTHER LOCATIONS
+MIAMI DADE COLLEGE’S MDC-WEST REMAINS CLOSED, CLASSES TO RESUME MONDAY AT OTHER LOCATIONS

 Special thanks are due to the leadership of Miami-Dade County Public Schools for their invaluable support in making this happen.